-Using Lyrica with other drugs that make you drowsy can worsen this effect.
-Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.
+Using Lyrica with other drugs that slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, cold or allergy medicine, a muscle relaxer, or medicine for anxiety or seizures.

 Tell your doctor about all your other medicines, especially:

 This list is not complete.
 Other drugs may interact with pregabalin, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.